amzn/app-platform/blueprints/README.md

 The `starter/` blueprint provides everything you need to bootstrap a new project with App Platform.
 It includes:

 - Pre-configured `build.gradle.kts` files for Kotlin Multiplatform
-- Android + iOS + WASM targets with Compose UI enabled
+- Android + iOS + Desktop + WASM targets with Compose UI enabled
 - App Platform integrations like Molecule presenters and Kotlin Inject
 - A working module structure with navigation and templates